Plastic-free delivery - sustainability is a matter of course at Mahina

 But what does all this have to do with packaging waste?
 Our online shop Mahina is active in the areas of home, decor and living.
 We also offer macrame workshops and are happy to lend out our macrame pieces, for example for shootings or your boho wedding.
 However, Mahina's roots lie in the handmade area.
 It all started with that.
 Sustainability and the protection of the environment are naturally important to us and our customers, which is also an integral part of our corporate culture.

-We have recognized that it is primarily up to us, companies and consumers, to avoid or at least reduce as much as possible plastic and packaging waste.
+We have recognized that it is primarily up to us, companies and consumers, to avoid plastic and packaging waste or at least reduce it as much as possible.
 As a young e-commerce start-up company, we want to face up to this responsibility and set a good example.
 All orders leaving Mahina are shipped completely plastic free.
 Should it ever be necessary for the consignment to be packed in plastic, we recycle plastic that we received ourselves with deliveries, which we of course also label.
 In addition, boxes are reused and reused, which is why one or the other box that arrives at your place may not look quite as pretty.
 But in the end it's the content that counts.
 Every customer receives a "recycle sticker" from us with their package, asking them to reuse the boxes as well.

 The most important goal in the context of environmental protection and sustainability is waste avoidance.
 If we and our customers continue to use a cardboard box, we save valuable resources such as water and energy in addition to a lot of paper.
 Of course, paper or cardboard can be recycled.
 But even with this process, fresh wood fibers have to be added on the one hand and water and energy are used on the other.
 Let's just use the cardboard until it loses its protective properties and only then put it back into the cycle.
 In this way, we conserve water resources and save energy at the same time.